YaasirM/SPACEX_-Falcon_9_Analysis/README.md

 The F9 B5 B1060 series boosters carry the maximum payload mass of 15,600 kg, which could indicate the upper limits of Falcon 9's payload capacity.
 Heavy payloads like these are less likely to be able to land successfully.
 With such high payloads, there may be insufficient fuel for a first-stage recovery, especially on long-distance missions requiring more fuel for orbital insertion.

 ### Question 9
+List the records which will display the month names, failure landing_outcomes in drone ship ,booster versions, launch_site for the months in year 2015.

 ```sql
 SELECT